wiiznokes/changen/README.md

 ## Getting started

+1. Create the changelog

-_If you don't have a changelog file yet, you can use `changelog-gen new`_
+   If you don't have a changelog file yet, you can use `changelog-gen new`.

+2. Validate your changelog syntax

-If you already have a changelog file, you can see if its syntax get accepted by running `changelog-gen validate`
+   If you already have a changelog file, you can see if its syntax get accepted by running `changelog-gen validate`.

-> Note: You can always use the --help command to see available options!
-For example, `changelog-gen validate --fmt` will format your changelog.
+3. Generate release notes

    When you know your changelog is valid, you can use `changelog-gen generate` to generate a release-note about the last commit.

+   It can generate release notes

+   - between two tags/commits
+   - for a specific commit/tag
+   - for a milestone

+   By default, it will generate release notes from the last release in the changelog to HEAD.
+It will get the list of commits using a `git log` command, and try to match them against remote PRs if it have the necessary infos.

+4. Make a new release

+   To make a new release, use `changelog-gen release --version 1.0.0`.

+> [!WARNING]
+> All tags of the repo and version in the changelog must follow the [semver](https://semver.org/) format.
+This may be relaxed in the future

+The full API reference can be found [here](./res/api_reference.md) (automatically generated).

 ## Commit syntax